hanabi/hanabi.github.io/misc/convention-questions.md

 - If the question is about **a hypothetical**, then you must type out an Alice and Bob story in the style of the convention website.
 - (Hypotheticals are generally preferred to replays, since they narrow down the scope of what is happening.)

-### 3) Use Hyphenated Notation
+### 3) Use H-Group Notation

-Use notation that the Hyphenated group will be familiar with:
+Use notation that the H-Group will be familiar with:

 <!-- lint disable no-undefined-references -->